 - You may call back for feedback on your report or to provide additional information

-- KPMG Ethics Line will not call you back since it does not know your identity
+- Deloitte Ethics Line will not call you back since it does not know your identity

 - All information received is captured unto a call sheet memorandum for direct transmission to designated persons within PAL Pensions for further action.